trustification/trustification.github.io/_posts/2022-12-09-cyclonedx-maven-plugin-adventure.md

 author: Kevin Conner
 ---

+The CycloneDX Maven Plugin can be used to generate CycloneDX Software Bill of Materials (SBOM) for your maven projects as part of your build process.
+The plugin is easy to integrate, however does have some issues due mostly to idiosyncrasies and shortcomings with the maven resolution mechanism.
+In this post I attempt to provide some background, examples and explanations for the issues I've discovered as well as context for the solutions I'm proposing.

 # Part One - In the Beginning

 Three weeks ago I started an adventure with the [CycloneDX Maven Plugin](https://github.com/CycloneDX/cyclonedx-maven-plugin "The CycloneDX Maven Plugin GitHub repository"), investigating how we could make use of this plugin to generate Software Bill of Materials (SBOMs) for the [Quarkus](https://github.com/quarkusio/quarkus "The Quarkus GitHub repository") project.
 At first this goal appeared easy to achieve, simply enable the plugin for all projects within the **Quarkus** build (hello parent pom.xml) and verify the generated *bom* contents were accurate.